Azure Spring Apps FAQ

 Each service instance in Azure Spring Apps is backed by Azure Kubernetes Service with multiple worker nodes.
 Azure Spring Apps manages the underlying Kubernetes cluster for you, including high availability, scalability, Kubernetes version upgrade, and so on.

 Azure Spring Apps intelligently schedules your applications on the underlying Kubernetes worker nodes.
-To provide high availability, Azure Spring Apps distributes applications with 2 or more instances on different nodes.
+To provide high availability, Azure Spring Apps distributes applications with two or more instances on different nodes.

-In which regions is Azure Spring Apps Basic/Standard tier available?
+In which regions is the Azure Spring Apps Basic/Standard plan available?

-East US, East US 2, Central US, South Central US, North Central US, West US, West US 2, West US 3, West Europe, North Europe, UK South, Southeast Asia, Australia East, Canada Central, Canada East, UAE North, Central India, Korea Central, East Asia, Japan East, South Africa North, Brazil South, France Central, Germany West Central, Switzerland North, China East 2 (Mooncake), China North 2 (Mooncake), and China North 3 (Mooncake).
+East US, East US 2, Central US, South Central US, North Central US, West US, West US 2, West US 3, West Europe, North Europe, UK South, UK West, Sweden Central, Southeast Asia, Australia East, Canada Central, Canada East, UAE North, Central India, Korea Central, East Asia, Japan East, South Africa North, Brazil South, France Central, Germany West Central, Switzerland North, China East 2, China North 2, and China North 3.
 Learn More

-In which regions is Azure Spring Apps Enterprise tier available?
+In which regions is the Azure Spring Apps Enterprise plan available?

-East US, East US 2, Central US, South Central US, North Central US, West US, West US 2, West US 3, West Europe, North Europe, UK South, Southeast Asia, Australia East, Canada Central, Canada East, UAE North, Central India, Korea Central, East Asia, Japan East, South Africa North, Brazil South, France Central, Germany West Central, and Switzerland North.
+East US, East US 2, Central US, South Central US, North Central US, West US, West US 2, West US 3, West Europe, North Europe, UK South, UK West, Sweden Central, Southeast Asia, Australia East, Canada Central, Canada East, UAE North, Central India, Korea Central, East Asia, Japan East, South Africa North, Brazil South, France Central, Germany West Central, and Switzerland North.

 Is any customer data stored outside of the specified region?